donaldsimmons/custom-framework/README.md

 custom-framework
 ================

-A Small PHP Framework (for Personal Use and Educational Purposes)
+A Small PHP Framework (for Personal Educational Purposes)

 Influenced by the CodeIgniter Framework from EllisLab.